citation-style-language/documentation/specification.rst

     (e.g. a paper in a symposium);
     For papers published in conference proceedings, use ``paper-conference``;
     For artistic performances, use ``performance``

+standard
+    A technical standard or similar set of rules or norms

 thesis
     A thesis written to satisfy requirements for a degree;